 What's the draw

-Even if you've never been here, you might know it: this ocakbasi (traditional Turkish grill restaurant) has garnered legions of followers by way of its Twitter account, a stream-of-consciousness social commentary courtesy of second-generation owner Ferhat Dirrik.
-Inside, you'll find a huge and varied throng of customers, from the new-school Dalston hipsters Dirrik claims to merely tolerate (guilty!) to residents who've been coming here weekly for years, all jostling for enough elbow room to tuck into the kebabs, charcoal-grilled meats, and hot and cold meze that's made Mangal 2 the pick of the Turkish restaurants in this stretch of Dalston.
+Even if you've never been here, you might know it: this ocakbasi (traditional Turkish grill restaurant) has garnered legions of followers by way of its Twitter account, a stream-of-consciousness social commentary courtesy of second-generation owner Ferhat Dirik.
+Inside, you'll find a huge and varied throng of customers, from the new-school Dalston hipsters Dirik claims to merely tolerate (guilty!) to residents who've been coming here weekly for years, all jostling for enough elbow room to tuck into the kebabs, charcoal-grilled meats, and hot and cold meze that's made Mangal 2 the pick of the Turkish restaurants in this stretch of Dalston.